Lead researchers and project managers:

 Suhardi, Smart Research Institute

-Suhardi is in charge in soil fertility studies.
-His interest is in the relation between soil characteristics (physical, chemical, and biological) and plant growth.
-He spent 14 years as a lecturer in Bengkulu University teaching about soil science before joining SmartRI in 2007.
+Suhardi is in charge of the soil fertility studies at SMARTRI.
+His interest is in the relationship between soil characteristics (physical, chemical, and biological) and plant growth.
+He spent 14 years as a lecturer in Bengkulu University teaching soil science, before joining SMARTRI in 2007.

 Candra Kurniawan, Smart Research Institute